 The Louis V. Gerstner, Jr. Graduate School of Biomedical Sciences, Memorial Sloan Kettering Cancer Center, offers the next generation of basic scientists an intensive Ph.D. program to study the biological sciences through the lens of cancer.
 The Gerstner Sloan Kettering Graduate School of Biomedical Sciences is accredited by the New York State Board of Regents and the Commissioner of Education, located at 89 Washington Avenue, Albany, New York 12234; phone: 518-474-3852.

-Prospective students must submit the online application, official transcripts from all colleges previously attended, three letters of recommendation from advisers and/or research mentors, and official GRE scores.
+Prospective students must submit the online application, official transcripts from all colleges previously attended, three letters of recommendation from advisers and/or research mentors.
+The submission of Graduate Record Exam scores is optional and not required.
 Official scores for the Test of English as a Foreign Language (TOEFL) exams are required for applicants who do not speak English as their first language (can be waived for those who earned their undergraduate degrees in the United States).
 An in-person interview is requested from those applicants being seriously considered for admission, but the requirement may be waived if geographical constraints are overwhelming and may be substituted with video interviews.
 The deadline to apply is December 1, and interviews take place the following January.

 Correspondence and Information